realcopacetic/realcopacetic.github.io/README.md

 6. git commit -m "commit comment"
 7. git push origin

+### Troubleshooting
+If you clone repo with submodules on a new machine and get an error when updating submodules, check .gitmodules. script.copacetic.helper may need branch = main for it to know there is not a master branch.

 ### Useful git commands
 1. git submodule update --init --recursive --remote
 ** change the branch in .gitmodules then run this to update the branches used for submodules